aminated/exo/README.md

 ## For the provision and testing of enzyme substrates.

-Lavendir says hi.
+Lavendir.org is a partner.
 Please make edits constructive.
 Include a PR.md in pull requests.